Pamela holds a Bachelor's of Arts in Sociology and Psychology and Master's in Public Health. She was raised by a mother with BPD.

-When the Holidays are a Nightmare
+When the Holidays Are a Nightmare

 The holiday season is supposed to be a time filled with joy and laughter.
 It is a time when families gather to share a meal, possibly gifts, good conversation, and generally enjoy being with one another.
 For healthy families, this can very much be a reality during the holiday season.
-Unfortunately, the holidays can be a land mind of extreme emotional outburst, yelling, and outright chaos for those who have a narcissistic or borderline mother.
+Unfortunately, the holidays can be a land mine of extreme emotional outburst, yelling, and outright chaos for those who have a narcissistic or borderline mother.
 Nothing the child can do (whether they are an adult or not) will ever be good enough for their mother during the holidays.

 As the daughter of a borderline mother, the holiday dread started, for me, somewhere in mid October and did not end until well into the New Year.
 Gifts always came with a string attached.
 During large holiday family meals, my behavior, no matter how perfect, was never good enough.
 And the world pretty much ended if I even hinted I wanted to see my father as was indicated in the parenting plan my divorced parents had agreed to follow.

-Children of narcissistic and borderline mothers experience very difficult holidays and that difficulty extends into adulthood.
+Children of narcissistic and borderline mothers experience very difficult holidays, and that difficulty extends into adulthood.
 This article discusses the difficulties adult children face of narcissistic and borderline mothers face during the holidays.

 Going Home to the Chaos

 For some adult children, the right choice is to continue to be involved with the family for the holidays.
 This may be due to younger siblings who still live at home, wanting to see extended family members, such as grandparents, or still living in the FOG (Fear, Obligation, and Guilt).

 When adult children return home for the holidays, they often find old family patterns re-emerge.
 The golden child is once more the golden child.
 The scapegoat returns to the role of scapegoat.
 The puppet master behind all the chaos is one again the mother with a personality disorder.